codefog/contao-template_override/README.md

 This extension allows you to override the default module and content element templates in Contao.

-The extension is compatible with Contao 2.11.
+The extension is compatible with Contao 2.11 and Contao 3.